 As a person updates their home, they will need to sort through a lot of items accumulated over time.

 Letting go of items acquired over the years can be extremely difficult, but also liberating.
 Sorting through possessions is a process that brings memories of the past while helping define what is most important in the present.

 Here are some ways to make the sorting and selection process easier:

 - Enlist relatives or friends to help make decisions.

-- Offer items to your family members and friends now—it’s gratifying and practical.
+- Offer items to family members and friends.

-- Donate what’s not needed or wanted to charities—you’ll feel great as you help others.
+- Donate what is not needed or wanted to charities—it’s a great way to help others.

 Here are some organizations that are always looking for donations: